 - Sustainable Agriculture

 - Environment and Global Climate Change

 - Water and Sanitation

 Threats to food security include armed conflict, political instability, population displacement, poverty, banditry and difficult access to food and safe water.
 With resulting reduced agricultural production, almost 38 percent of the population is food insecure.

-The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates that more than 536,000 Central Africans are internally displaced.
-Additionally, approximately 378,000 refugees have fled to neighboring countries.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates that more than 490,568 Central Africans are internally displaced.
+Additionally, approximately 417,294 refugees have fled to neighboring countries, according to UNHCR.

 Due to increased food insecurity and internal displacement, WFP is scaling up its food assistance.
-It is currently reaching more than 261,000 people, with the goal of reaching 1.25 million by August 2014.
+It has provided food assistance to more than one million food insecure Central Africans thus far in 2014.